stopwhispering/plants-backend/README.md

 My sample PostgreSQL database is running in a separate container as described in [postgresql-via-traefik](https://github.com/stopwhispering/postgresql-via-traefik).

-One can, of course, run the application standalone on a local system, provided a running database,  with Uvicorn only:
+One can, of course, run the application standalone on a local system, provided a running database exists,  with Uvicorn only:
 ```
 uvicorn plants.main:app --host localhost --port 5000
 ```